triinlutsoja/FlyTravel/README.md

 ### Setting Up the Database
 This app uses MySQL for the database. database connection settings are defined in `src/main/resources/application.properties`.
 If you don’t have MySQL installed locally, use Docker Compose:
 1. Make sure Docker is installed and running.
-2. In the project root, run `docker-compose up`.
+2. In the project root, run `docker compose up`.

 This will start a MySQL container on host port 3308 with a database named `flightdb`.
-The application automatically initializes the database schema with `schema.sql` and populates it with sample data from `data.sql`.

 ### Running the Application
 - You can run the application directly from your IDE (e.g., IntelliJ IDEA).
 - The app will be available at http://localhost:8080.
+- Running the application automatically initializes the database schema with `schema.sql` and populates it with sample data from `data.sql`.

 ### Available endpoints
 - **GET /flights**: Returns a list of available flights.